-As in the previous unit, the virtual number lines from MathLearningcenter.org can be used to demonstrate this to the class: https://apps.mathlearningcenter.org/number-line/ methods for solving, and emphasize the relationships between the different amounts, as well as the relationship between addition and subtraction.
+As in the previous unit, the virtual number lines from MathLearningcenter.org can be used to demonstrate this to the class: https://apps.mathlearningcenter.org/number-line/

 This unit introduces a very simple subtraction formula for calculating profit.
 Students learn the vocabulary and concepts of revenue, cost, and profit, practice with some examples, and read a short interview with two adult education students who started their own cleaning business.